matsest/mount-idun/README.md

 > Mount home and work directories from the samba share at [Idun HPC cluster](https://www.hpc.ntnu.no/display/hpc/Idun+Cluster) at NTNU.

 This script mounts the home and work directories from Idun to your (Linux) computer, to allow for downloading and uploading your files (as an alternative to scp/sftp).
-To change mount points or samba server, please change the configuration variables in the script.
+To change permissions, mount points or samba server, please change the configuration variables in the script.

 Default mount points: